-Loan Payment Protection Insurance - A Comprehensive Guide
+Loan Payment Protection Insurance

 In the past few years, the biggest scandal to hit the world of personal credit was centred around the financial product known as PPI; PPI stands for Payment Protection Insurance.
 The main reason that the product caused so much controversy was the fact that in many cases, to many people, it was mis-sold.
 This meant that many people were sold PPI who either did not want it or did not need it.
 As a result, there have been hundreds of thousands of legal claims against the lenders who sold this product alongside their loans.
 In many cases banks and building societies required people to opt out of Payment Protection Insurance.
 If people did not opt out, they ended up being charged for a product that they had never asked for and could often never use in the way that it was meant to be.